algorandfoundation/puya-ts/docs/_md/documents/documents/Program-Structure.md

 ### Constructor logic and implicit create method

-If a contract does not define an explicit create method (ie. `onCreate: 'allow'` or `onCreate: 'require'`) then the compiler will attempt to add a `bare` create method with no implementation.
+If a contract does not define an explicit create method (i.e., `onCreate: 'allow'` or `onCreate: 'require'`), then the compiler will attempt to add a `bare` create method with no implementation.
 Without this, you would not be able to deploy the contract.

-Contracts which define custom constructor logic will have this logic executed once on application create immediately before any other logic is executed.
+Contracts that define custom constructor logic will have this logic executed once on application create, immediately before any other logic is executed.

 ```ts
 export class MyContract extends Contract {